Panorama

 nsIFolderDatabase, FolderDatabase.h, FolderDatabase.cpp

-Access to folders.
-The front-end code will have read-only access by methods getFolderById
+Access to folders and their properties.
+The front-end code will have read-only access (Folder

 Folder